IBM/maximo-labs/MkDocs/contribute/docs/create_new.md

 4. Create Pull request
 5. Clean up branches locally and remotely (Github)

-The only difference is in the first time you execute step "2.
-Make changes", so follow this process:
+The only difference is the first time you execute step "2.
+Make changes", then follow this process:

 * Follow step "1.
 Prepare your Git branch" under [Add content](add_content.md#1-prepare-your-git-branch).
 * Come back here and run the below "Make first changes for new lab".